Our Story

 My oldest son has motor tic disorder and obsessive-compulsive disorder, while my youngest son has Tourette syndrome, obsessive-compulsive disorder, and tendencies of Oppositional Defiant Disorder.
 We talk about these conditions with pride, and we also rely on effective communication and mindfulness to confront our challenges together.
 We encourage each other to identify positive lessons from the hurdles we encounter in hopes a new perspective may be revealed.
 This is how we try to support one another in our home, and it has been our lifeline.

 I've witnessed firsthand the invaluable support that comes from connecting with others facing similar challenges.
 Community can be another lifeline.
 Identity can play an important role in helping to establish a community, as it shows the world something exists, and also gives form and life to an idea.
 During the creative process of developing Tourette Support & Education's visual identity, I involved both of my sons in a unique exercise.
 Using bingo daubers, crayons, and oil pastels, I encouraged them to freely express themselves on paper, allowing their tics to naturally influence their artwork.
-The result was breathtaking—their tics beautifully captured on paper, serving as the primary visual element for our support group.
+The result was breathtaking, their tics beautifully captured on paper, serving as the primary visual element for our support group.
 While Tourette syndrome may not always be perceived as beautiful, it's essential to acknowledge those moments when it is.
 It's within these moments that I believe individuals can truly learn to embrace and love themselves.

 My familiarity with Tourette syndrome is all-encompassing, and I will draw upon these experiences to organize and facilitate the support group meetings.
 I firmly believe that by coming together, we can create a positive impact on each other's lives through encouragement, support, and genuine care.
 I invite you to join us every first Wednesday of the month as we strive to make a difference together.

-Our Service
+Our team

 Hello!
 My name is Jordan Stiede, and I'm a licensed clinical psychologist specializing in the assessment and treatment of children, adolescents, and adults with Tourette syndrome, anxiety, and obsessive-compulsive related disorders, such as obsessive-compulsive disorder (OCD), trichotillomania (hair-pulling), and excoriation (skin-picking).
 I earned my Ph.D. in Clinical Psychology at Marquette University under the mentorship of Dr. Doug Woods, and I currently work at a private practice called the Center for Anxiety Disorders in Brookfield, WI.